 Protests break out in Paris and Lyon over Emmanuel Macron’s re-election as French president

-The riot police sprayed teargas on demonstrators gathered at Place de la Republique square.
+The riot police sprayed teargas on demonstrators gathered in Paris.

 Protests broke out in the streets of Paris and Lyon against French centrist leader Emmanuel Macron’s re-election as president on Sunday, The Guardian reported.
 Macron defeated far-right rival Marine Le Pen in the polls.

-The riot police sprayed teargas on demonstrators gathered at Place de la Republique square to break up the crowd, the newspaper reported.
+The riot police sprayed teargas on demonstrators gathered at Place de la Republique square in Paris to break up the crowd, the newspaper reported.

 Meanwhile, in Lyon, protestors threw fireworks at a police car.